 As part of the Children’s and Families Bill 2014 all education settings are required to make available their Core SEND offer to families with details how they support children with special educational needs and/or disabilities.

 The attainment and progress of all children is monitored on entry and then at four monthly intervals throughout their time with us.
-Children who are not meeting typical age appropriate expectations will be identified and staff their learning will be discussed with their parents/carers so that together we can plan to support them to make rapid progress.
-Those children will be highlighted to all adults working with them and the Special Educational Needs Co-coordinator (SENCO), currently the Deputy Headteacher, so that everyone who comes into contact with each child knows how to help them.
+Children who are not meeting typical age appropriate expectations will be identified and staff will discuss their learning with their parents/carers so that together we can plan to support them to make progress.
+Those children will be highlighted to all adults working with them and the Special Educational Needs Co-ordinator (SENCo), so that everyone who comes into contact with each child knows how to help them.
 High quality teaching will target identified areas.
-Parents will be kept fully informed of this and this is possible through daily contact with child’s Key Person.
+Parents will be kept fully informed of this and it is possible through daily contact with child’s Key Person.
 If parents need to be informed of any specific concerns, a meeting would be arranged with the parent.
 Where progress is less than expected it will be necessary to put additional support in place and a thorough assessment of a child’s needs takes place.
-This will be supported by the SENCO and includes the views of the parents and child concerned.
+This will be supported by the SENCo and includes the views of the parents and child concerned.
 If there are indications of a range of learning difficulties then the child will be recorded as having special educational needs (SEN).
 Parents will be informed and involved throughout this process.
-Parents who are concerned that their child may have SEN issues should not hesitate to speak to their child’s Keyworker, SENco or the Headteacher.
+Parents who are concerned that their child may have SEN issues should not hesitate to speak to their child’s Key Person, the SENCo or the Headteacher.

 If a child has been identified as making less than expected progress the first response is high quality teaching and interaction with the child, targeted at identified areas.
 Strategies will be used to support their development.
 If progress continues children will receive additional support or targeted intervention, such as Language Group.
 This support could be extra group or individual support with an adult.
 The SENCO provides advice, monitoring, and links with outside agencies.
 There is a school governor for SEN who oversees the school’s work with SEN and ensures the quality of provision is regularly monitored.

-Our high expectations of each child at St Philip’s Marsh Nursery School and Barton Hill Children’s Centre coupled with planning to meet their needs usually ensures that children are making at least expected progress and frequently better than expected progress.
+Our high expectations of each child at St Philip’s Marsh Nursery School, coupled with planning to meet their needs, usually ensures that children are making at least expected progress and frequently better than expected progress.
 However some children still require additional support.
-Where a child requires additional support parents are informed and targeted intervention is put in place.
-This support is monitored closely by both Keyworker and SENCO and regularly modified.
+Where a child requires additional support, parents are informed and targeted intervention is put in place.
+This support is monitored closely by both the Key Person and SENCo and regularly modified.

 The effectiveness of the Nursery’s provision for children with SEND is evaluated, reported to governors and monitored by OFSTED.

-The school website is updated weekly and demonstrates what the children have been doing at school and activities that you can carry out at home to support your child.
+The school website is updated regularly and demonstrates what the children have been doing at school and activities that you can carry out at home to support your child.

 Newsletters are regularly sent to parents so that they are informed about the themes and skills that the children will be working on.
 We link closely with Barton Hill Settlement Family Centre and this has further enhanced parent relationships and access to additional parent support.
 Parents can be signposted to specific courses that the Children’s Centre are holding which will support their role and extend their own personal knowledge and skills.
 Prior to your child starting at the Nursery we hold play and stay sessions each week this also provides you with an opportunity to discuss any concerns that you may have.